 My workplace has a Christian fellowship and they’re a pretty evangelical bunch, though this the UK so be wary what you read into that.
 The thing is, even UK evangelicalism can be enough to make me feel profoundly uncomfortable.
 The repeated mention of our sinful state, the flat interpretation of the Bible, the bias towards conversionism.
 In our little fellowship, I feel like a resident poltergeist: I’m disruptive, I’m unpredictable and I can’t be got rid of by conventional means.
 We’re very British, after all.

 Oh, I’m trying to be the peaceable, quiet voice of reason who asks searching questions from the corner.
 But I feel like I’m perceived as someone they would really, really rather not have around.
-After all, I never seem to have anything positive to say and I only ask questions as a way of pointing out holes in the presentations offered by guest speakers.
+After all, I never seem to have anything positive to say and I only ask questions as a way of pointing out holes in the study materials.

 In fairness to them, I have been told my contribution is appreciated (though the person who said this has Lily Potter levels of kindness, so I remain sceptical), I have seen many of them to be genuinely good people and all the problems I have with the fellowship are local manifestations of much bigger widespread problems in the church.